The Broadway/Cambie Team

 BScPT, MClSc(manip), FCAMPT

 Carol graduated from Queen’s University in 1979, completed her Advanced Diploma of Orthopaedic and Manipulative Therapy in 1984 and then her Clinical Masters of Science in Manipulative Therapy from UWO in 2010.
 She has been at Treloar Physio since 1984 and became a partner in 1989.
 She has taught extensively in the Canadian Manual Therapy Course System, as well as internationally and also teaches specialized courses on the cervical spine.
 She recently retired as a Chief Examiner, but continues to be an Examiner for the National Manual Therapy Exams.
 In 2005 Carol received an Award of Excellence for Clinical Contribution from the Physiotherapy Association of British Columbia for her work and teaching in the area of the cervical spine and then was awarded the “Golden Hands Award’ in 2015 given to “an exceptional orthopaedic physio that exemplifies the commitment to our profession in manual therapy, education, mentorship & research”.
 Carol is the Lead Instructor and Coordinator for the new Graduate Certificate in Orthopaedic Manipulative Physiotherapy (GCOMPT), also part of the Rehab Masters Program at UBC.

 BScPT, FCAMPT, CAFCI, CG*IMS

 Curtis graduated with a Degree in Physiotherapy from the University of British Columbia in 2003 and has been working at Treloar Physiotherapy Clinic since that time.
 He became a partner in 2015.

-Curtis specializes in treating acute and complex back pain including the low back, mid back, and neck.
+Curtis specializes in treating acute and complex spinal pain including the low back, mid back, and neck.
 He also has extensive experience treating lower leg injuries involving the knee, ankle, and foot.
-Curtis utilizes manual therapy and acupuncture to restore joint mobility and tissue health.
-He also utilizes exercise therapy to restore proper movement and prevent re-injury.
+Curtis utilizes manual therapy and dry needling to restore joint mobility and tissue health.
+He utilizes exercise therapy to restore proper movement and prevent re-injury.

-Outside the office: Curtis enjoys his family time with wife, Jen, and two sons, Owen and Sam.
-For exercise, he enjoys playing hockey, golfing, hiking, swimming, cycling, and running.
+Outside the office: Curtis enjoys his family time with wife, Jen, and sons, Owen, Sam and Luke.
+He enjoys playing hockey, golfing, hiking, swimming, and cycling.

 BCScBiol, BCScPT, FCAMPT, CG*IMS